 How do I prevent dry socket after tooth extraction?

-When you have a tooth extracted, you develop a blood clot shortly after the surgery to begin the healing process.
-If this blood clot becomes dislodged before your mouth has fully healed it can cause pain, this is called dry socket.
+When you have a tooth extracted, a blood clot develops shortly after the surgery, which is your body beginning the healing process.
+If this blood clot becomes dislodged before your mouth fully recovers, it can cause pain and a dry socket.

-- Avoid straws or anything that creates a suction movement of air and cheek muscles.
+- Avoid straws or anything that creates a suction or significant movement of air.

-- Do not smoke or chew tobacco.
-Fast inhalation can dislodge your blood clot and the chemicals may prevent healing or cause an infection.
+- Avoid smoking tobacco, as the fast inhalation can dislodge your blood clot, and the chemicals may prevent healing or cause an infection.

 - Follow your doctor’s instructions on proper oral care to improve recovery time.